AdyGCode/SaaS-FED-Notes/session-04/S04-PHP-Basics-III.md

 Classes should be:
 - defined in a standalone PHP file
-- filename must match the class
+- file name must match the class' name
-- PascalCase for classname and filename
+- PascalCase for class and file name

 ```php
 /**